3JoB/nhtp/README.md

 # nhtp
-A modified version of the net/http library
+A modified version of the net/http standard library